ckeditor/ckeditor5/packages/ckeditor5-horizontal-line/docs/features/horizontal-line.md

 <info-box>
 	We recommend using the official {@link framework/guides/development-tools#ckeditor-5-inspector CKEditor 5 inspector} for development and debugging.
 It will give you tons of useful information about the state of the editor such as internal data structures, selection, commands, and many more.
 </info-box>

-## Related features

-CKEditor 5 has more features that can help you better organize your document content:
-* {@link features/headings Headings} &ndash; Organize your content into thematic sections.
-* {@link features/page-break Page break} &ndash; Divide your document into pages.
-* {@link features/title Document title} &ndash; Clearly separate the title from the body.
-* {@link features/lists Lists} &ndash;  Create ordered (numbered) and unordered (bulleted) lists.
-* {@link features/autoformat Autoformatting} &ndash; Format the content on the go with Markdown code.

 ## Contribute